mattmccray/flipbook.js/readme.md

 - It should "Just Work"
 - It needs to not only support iOS/mobile -- but *rock* on it
-- Themeable
+- Themeable (currently has: light, light-shiny, gray, dark, and minimal)
-- Fairly configurable, but not a kitchen-sink
+- Fairly configurable, but won't include the kitchen sink
 - Easy to use and easy to embed in your site
 - Regarding dependencies and styles, "Batteries included"
 - Small-ish